Wednesday morning, upon logging in, I was greeted by the juxtaposition of the following messages in my inbox:

 I also have a visceral reaction to the term the fight against childhood obesity.
 Obesity is not the only consequence our children are suffering–it is just one of the manifestations of poor nutrition and the ignoring of all the ingredients that contribute to both physical and emotional well-being in early stages of development.
 If this was only about obesity, my daughter would not have had to unfortunately participate in a lock-down drill.
 Furthermore, fierce language is not what is needed in this regard even when details may make us wish to brandish our childhood obesity fighting swords.

-On that Wednesday morning, I was so fortunate to hear a really beautiful interview with Frances Moore Lappe, who has certainly had a strong influence on my own path.
+Thankfully, on that Wednesday morning, I was also fortunate to hear a really beautiful interview with Frances Moore Lappe, who has certainly had a strong influence on my own path.
 I will leave you with her words.

 “We don’t have a shortage of food, we have a shortage of justice.
 As we shift to focus on our relationships with each other, and with the earth, as we align our lives and our economy with what is true about our nature and is harmonious with the wellbeing of nature, we find answers to so many of the questions we face today.
 Hope is not what we find in evidence, it’s what we become in action.”